Kaiser-Yang/matrix-calculation-accelerator/doc/en/developer/codeWrite.md

 Usually, you cannot commit on `develop` and `master` branches (You can commit locally, but you cannot push, and you can only make updates on these branches through `pull request`).
-So if you want your codes be submitted to the repository, you can create a new branch depending on `develop` (through `git checkout -b new-branch-name develop`) and write your own codes on the new branch.
-Of course, if you are not in the developer of the repository, you need folk this repository, and update on your own repository, then create a pull request depending on the folk repository.
+So if you want your code to be submitted to the repository, you can create a new branch depending on `develop` (through `git checkout -b new-branch-name develop`) and write your own code on the new branch.
+Of course, if you are not one of the developers of the repository, you need folk this repository, and update on your own repository, then create a pull request depending on the folked repository.

 [Next: `How to build the project`](projectBuild.md)